 What I didn’t expect were the incredible flavors, tastes, and textures of the food that awaited us.
 Nor Nusr-Et Las Vegas’ charming and knowledgeable staff and management, who ensured that every aspect of our meal was memorable.

-We began with the Meat Sushi (thin sliced New York strip with sushi rice, fresh Parmigiano-Reggiano, avocado cream, and crispy potato) and the SALTBAE Crab Cake (crab meat, roasted sweet pepper sauce, with a tropical fruit salsa).
+We began with the Meat Sushi (thinly sliced New York strip with sushi rice, fresh Parmigiano-Reggiano, avocado cream, and crispy potato) and the SALTBAE Crab Cake (crab meat, roasted sweet pepper sauce, with a tropical fruit salsa).
 We certainly got things off on the right foot because each piece of the Meat Sushi was a light, crunchy and flavorful bite-sized morsel of scrumptiousness.
 As for the SALTBAE Crab Cake, we enjoyed them so much that we were sopping up the sauce with our bread.
 Then—and this is very telling of the team at Nusr-Et—upon noticing that one of the bussers had cleared it away, one of the servers went and brought us more bread with a ramekin filled with that roasted sweet pepper sauce.
-We hadn’t even mentioned anything: He just did it in anticipation of our wants.
+We hadn’t even mentioned anything: He just did it anticipating our wants.

-Rounding out our entrées, was the SALTBAE Tomahawk, and not only was it wonderfully savory, but was presented with a great tableside floorshow, as did our Onion Flower (Spanish onion battered with milk, eggs, flour, and breadcrumbs).
+Rounding out our entrées was the SALTBAE Tomahawk, and not only was it wonderfully savory, but it was presented with a great tableside floorshow, as did our Onion Flower (Spanish onion battered with milk, eggs, flour, and breadcrumbs).
 Held in the air, it looked like an enormous sea anemone, and we all agreed that Nusr-Et’s Onion Flower facilely puts the Bloomin’ Onion at Outback Steakhouse to shame.

 We enjoyed ogling the cognac cart (all of those Lalique and Baccarat bottles make me happy) but were more in the mood for what we encountered on the tequila cart; and (after a bit of deliberation) two of us opted for the Clase Azul Mezcal Durango while the third chose to try the Clase Azul Tequila Ultra, an extra añejo.
 I thought the mezcal was lovely but found the extra añejo so strong that a mere kiss of it on my lips was enough to give me a buzz while causing some new hairs to sprout on my chest (but sadly, not on the top of my head).